thecodechemist99/borgsnap/README.md

 * BASEDIR - set cache/config folders
 * LOCALSKIP - Ignore LOCAL path, create/purge remote backups only
 * REMOTE_BORG_PATH - Configure remote borg command.
 Defaults to borg1.

-The configuration file must include all options present in sample.conf, even if the option has no value specified.
+* PRE_SCRIPT and POST_SCRIPT - Run a script before or after taking ZFS snap **The configuration file must include all options present in sample.conf, even if the option has no value specified.**

 *If RECURSIVE=true, borgsnap will create recursive ZFS snapshots for all nominated FS filesystems.
 Each child filesystem snapshot will be mounted